 Europe dissolved into many cultures at the end of the Roman Empire.
 Several smaller empires emerged, but none matched the power and glory of Rome.
 By the turn of the twentieth-century, most of the smaller states of Europe combined or were conquered into larger nation-states.
 Germany and Italy became unified nations in the latter part of the nineteenth century.
 They joined Great Britain, France, Austria-Hungary, and Russia as European world powers.
 These nations were filled with nationalism, or great national pride.
 They expanded their borders by building imperial colonies in Africa and Asia.
 Most Europeans believed their nation to be superior to every other nation, and many Europeans were willing to go to war to demonstrate their will.

-Eurospe had been at peace for many years by the spring of 1914.
+Europe had been at peace for many years by the spring of 1914.
 There had not been a multinational war since Napoleon's defeat 99 years earlier.
 Germany, France, and Russia fought minor wars, but they were of little consequence.
 Ethnic minorities chafed in Austria-Hungary, the final remnant of the Holy Roman Empire, but it was reasonable in 1914 to assume that Europe would remain peaceful for many years.
-That assumption would be false.
+That assumption would prove to be false.

 Europe in 1914 is often compared to a powder keg: safe and secure until a fuse is lit.
 That summer, a minor event lit a fuse that exploded across the entire continent.
 The result was known as "the Great War," the most destructive conflict then known to humankind.

 The city of Sarajevo is at the foot of the Balkan Mountains.
 Sarajevo was a city of great unrest in 1914.
 Austria-Hungary seized the city and the surrounding region in 1908.
-On June 28, 1914, Archduke Francis Ferdinand and his wife visited the city.
+On June 28, 1914, Archduke Franz Ferdinand and his wife visited the city.
 Ferdinand was the heir, or next in line to be emperor of Austria-Hungary.
 There was talk of an assassination attempt by ethnic Serbians in Sarajevo, but the Archduke and his wife wandered through the city believing they were safe.
 The Black Hand proved otherwise.